 Solution and gas-phase behavior of lysozyme contrasts that of ubiquitin.
-It is approximately twice the size of ubiquitin with 129 amino acids and due to its four intramolecular disulfide bonds28, it often exists in highly stable folds both in solution and in the gasphase.^{29,30} In solution, the folding pathway of lysozyme is typically reported as a two-state transition between the native N-state and the denatured helical H-state without intermediate structures.
-However, kinetically trapped, partially folded transient intermediates may be possible.31 In the gas-phase, at ambient temperatures, the lysozyme 8+ ion presents with a ^{DT}CCS{He} of ~1350 Å2 (N-state) whilst the unfolded H-state has a ^{DT}CCS{He} of ~1750 Å^{2.32}
+It is approximately twice the size of ubiquitin with 129 amino acids and due to its four intramolecular disulfide bonds29, it often exists in highly stable folds both in solution and in the gas-phase.^{30,31} In solution, the folding pathway of lysozyme is typically reported as a two-state transition between the native N-state and the denatured helical H-state without intermediate structures.
+However, kinetically trapped, partially folded transient intermediates may be possible.32 In the gas-phase, at ambient temperatures, the lysozyme 8+ ion presents with a ^{DT}CCS{He} of ~1350 Å2 (N-state) whilst the unfolded H-state has a ^{DT}CCS{He} of ~1750 Å2.33

-Here we employed a variable temperature ion mobility-mass spectrometer (VT IM-MS)33 in an attempt to record ion mobility spectra of the "unfolding intermediates", advocated by Breuker et al. For ubiquitin, our results indicate that the intermediates are initially highly elongated and then rapidly converge to compacted structures.
-We note that only the latter species are observed using ambient temperature IM experiments.
+Here we employed a variable temperature ion mobility-mass spectrometer (VT IM-MS)34 in an attempt to record ion mobility spectra of the "unfolding intermediates", advocated by Breuker et al. For ubiquitin, our results indicate that the intermediates are initially highly elongated and then rapidly converge to compacted structures.
+We note that only the latter species are observed in ambient temperature IM experiments.
 The gas-phase folding pathway of non-reduced lysozyme is expectedly more restrained, resembling the two-state solution model.
-However, cryogenic IM-MS still captures some, partially folded intermediates between the N- and Hstates.
+However, cryogenic IM-MS still captures some, partially folded intermediates between the N- and H-states.